JeromeTH/Increased-Online-Aggression-During-COVID-19-Lockdowns/README.md

 Source code for this part is located in the "Model Training" folder

-This includes standard datapreprocessing for BERT models, training procedures, and model evaluation.
+The "Training data" subfolder includes: labeled training data for each of the three aggressive emotions.
 The training data has a "Split" label with 0 meaning training, 1 meaning validation, and 2 meaning testing.

+The "Training Code" subfolder includes: Datapreprocessing for BERT models, training procedures, and model evaluation.

 ## Analyzing Trends of Aggressive Emotions